Beyond Unconditional Acceptance – Towards Equality, Opportunity & Personal Initiative

 Like-minded autistic advocates can band together, carefully study the issues at hand, consult with their international peers, and find pragmatic solutions to the tough questions faced by the autism community.
 They can then represent the autistic community to make recommendations, and enter into negotiations with other stakeholders.

-For instance, a team of autistics and a team of caretakers can meet with representatives of the largest insurance companies in Singapore to negotiate a win-win arrangement to provide competitive insurance cover for autistics while having sympathetic policymakers mediate the meeting.
+For instance, a team of autistics together with a team of caregivers can meet with representatives of the largest insurance companies in Singapore to negotiate a win-win arrangement to provide competitive insurance cover for autistics while having sympathetic policymakers mediate the meeting.
 Likewise, the delegation can also stand together with other disability groups to convince policymakers to pass anti-discrimination laws to protect the disabled community.

-Autistics worldwide have also used many solutions such as nutritional supplements and time management systems to help overcome the difficulties that they face in life.
+They have also found solutions such as using nutritional supplements and time management systems to help overcome the difficulties that they face in life.
 We should focus on finding out what works and then recommend the solutions for use by the autistic community, rather than do more research on problems.

 An alliance to bring all the grassroots efforts for change under one umbrella, backed by reputable and established social purpose organisations.
 It will be divided into various sectors such as (physical) wellness, community building, leadership development, autism support services, advocacy, research, career building etc. This will eventually become an integrated ecosystem of inclusive-minded parties that will expand outside the autism community to benefit the rest of society too.